Sombode/Obsidian-Vault/Building Your Mental Bank Account.md

 - 2024: The Code Dream Team (Sub 90 was real)
 - 2024: GEO MAXXED (1st place at Solon)
 - 2024: Made it to Nationals

+## ESP Journaling

+- (E)ffort - Description of the work accomplished
+- (S)uccess - Something that was done well
+- (P)rogress - Something that improved since the last entry

+- Every time you do practice, make an entry in the journal
+- Be specific